 To check your partners' understanding of these ideas try a little game.
 While they are not looking at the computer screen, set up a configuration of magnets and a coefficient of friction.
-Run the car along the track to get the energy diagrams.
-Then cover the part of the screen that shows the car and magnets.
+Run the cart along the track to get the energy diagrams.
+Then cover the part of the screen that shows the cart and magnets.
 Your partner(s) should look at the energy diagram and tell you

-- the location(s) of the magnets, - · if each set is repulsive or attractive, - the level of friction (zero, low, high), and - how the speed changes as the cart moves along the track.
+- the location(s) of the magnets, - if each set is repulsive or attractive, - the level of friction (zero, low, high), and - how the speed changes as the cart moves along the track.

 Don't make it too difficult.
 Your partners should set up a situation for you also.
-If any of the results surprise you, discuss them with your instructor.

-The potential energy diagrams can provide information about many details of the motion other than increasing or decreasing of the speed of the object.
-Now that you are familiar with the two basic arrangements of magnets and their corresponding energy diagrams, you can use this knowledge to explore a new, more complex situation - an object trapped in a small region of space.
+The potential energy diagrams can provide information about many details of the motion other than increasing or decreasing the speed of the object.
+Now that you are familiar with the two basic arrangements of magnets and their corresponding energy diagrams, you can use this knowledge to explore a new, more complex situation - motion restricted in a small region of space (a trap).
 In the next activity you will study the condition that allows the trapping and some other concepts such as turning points and binding energy associated with this type of motion.